A characterisation of the category of compact Hausdorff spaces: The exact completion of

 \section{The exact completion of $\BStone$}

-We pointed out in Example \ref{ex:examples-pretoposes} that the category of Stone spaces is coherent, but not exact.
-In this last section, we indicate how to exploit Theorem \ref{t:main-characterisation-bis} to show that the exact completion of $\BStone$ coincides with $\KH$, a folklore result whose proof seems not to have appeared in print.
+In this last section, we indicate how to exploit Theorem~\ref{t:main-characterisation-bis} to show that the exact completion of $\BStone$ coincides with $\KH$, a folklore result whose proof seems not to have appeared in print.

 If $\C$ is any regular category, the coequaliser of an equivalence relation $R\rightrightarrows X$ in $\C$ need not exist, in general.
 Even if it exists, call it $e\colon X\epi Y$, it may happen that $e$ ``identifies more points than those prescribed by $R$'' (that is, $R$ does not coincide with the kernel pair of $e$).
 This means, in a sense, that $\C$ does not have enough quotients to describe all its equivalence relations.
 The problem of adding the missing quotients to the category $\C$, i.e.\ of completing a regular category to an exact one, has a universal solution.
 Recall that a functor between regular categories is \emph{exact} if it preserves finite limits and regular epimorphisms.
-The solution then consists of an exact category $\C_{ex/reg}$ --- called the \emph{exact}, or \emph{ex/reg completion} of $\C$ --- along with a fully faithful exact functor
+The solution then consists of an exact category $\C_{ex/reg}$---called the \emph{exact}, or \emph{ex/reg completion} of $\C$---along with a fully faithful exact functor

+satisfying the following universal property: for every exact category $\D$, precomposition with $J$ yields an equivalence between the category of exact functors $\C\to \D$, and the category of exact functors $\C_{ex/reg}\to\D$.
+The category $\C_{ex/reg}$ exists and is unique up to equivalence.
+Its objects can be identified with the equivalence relations in $\C$, and the functor $J\colon \C\to\C_{ex/reg}$ sends an object $X$ in $\C$ to its diagonal, that is the identity relation on $X$.